Jewel Master: Development

 Jewel Master originally began development by Amusement for the Japanese exclusive Sharp X68000 home computer under the title Blade of the Great Elements.
 Blade of the Great Elements had a different story and some gameplay differences compared to Jewel Master.
-The player character being able to use elemental magic rings however was implimented in the early stages of development as seen in early prototype versions of the game.
+The player character being able to use elemental magic rings however was implemented in the early stages of development as seen in early prototype versions of the game.
 Through a complex series of events, Blade of the Great Elements ceased development for the X68000 and was released on the Sega Genesis as Jewel Master.

 Motoaki Takenouchi composed the music for Jewel Master with a strong influence from progressive rock.
-Some of the track names (as seen in the sound test), such as "The Gate of Delirium", "Burning Bridges" and "Talk to the Wind", seem to pay homage to various progressive rock bands from the late 1960's and early 1970's such as Pink Floyd.
+Some of the track names (as seen in the sound test), such as "The Gate of Delirium", "Burning Bridges" and "Talk to the Wind", seem to pay homage to various progressive rock bands from the late 1960s and early 1970s such as Pink Floyd.